lbarqueira/Data-Analytics-Learning-Resources/README.md

 Do you want to conduct an inferential test or do you want to provide descriptive statistics?

 - [Applied Statistics with R](https://book.stat420.org/) by David Dalpiaz
 This book was originally (and currently) designed for use with STAT 420, Methods of Applied Statistics, at the University of Illinois Urbana-Champaign.

+- [Data Science in Education Using R](https://datascienceineducation.com/) by Isabella C. Velásquez and others
+In this book, the **six steps** involved in the process of data science from Wickham & Grolemund are used, see [Chapter 3.2 - Defining The Process of Data Science](https://datascienceineducation.com/c03.html#defining-the-process-of-data-science).
+These are:
+  - Importing data;
+  - Tidying data;
+  - Transforming data;
+  - Visualizing data;
+  - Modeling data;
+  - Communicating results.

 ## Workshops